-Paying close attention to how FORM and FUNCTION intertwine, Innovolo’s design process also looks at the bigger picture to consider how products fit into your BRAND ecosystem.
+Paying close attention to how FORM and FUNCTION intertwine, Innovolo’s product development and design process also looks at the bigger picture to consider how products fit into your BRAND ecosystem.

 A product development strategy is based on developing new products or modifying existing products, so they appear new, and offering those products to current or new markets.
 These strategies come about when there is little to no opportunity for new growth in a company’s current market.
 At that point, a company has one of three choices:

 - create an updated product for a current product in the current market,